Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Round Order

 The Warden will telegraph the most likely actions taken by NPCs or monsters.
-When the players have declared their plans, all actions are resolved simultaneously.
+Players act before their opponents.
 If there is a chance that the PCs are surprised at the start of combat, they have to make a DEX save in order to act in the first round.

 ### Damage